cmd05/kinect-fedora-linux/README.md

 # Kinect on Fedora Linux

 This guide walks through how to setup the Xbox Kinect Sensor on Fedora Linux.
+It also goes through building our own QT application which uses the Kinect Sensor to detect a push gesture.
 I'm currently using Fedora 40 on my PC.

 This walkthrough has been inspired by the great guide by KDAB for setting up the Kinect on Ubuntu.
 You can check it out [here](https://www.kdab.com/setting-up-kinect-for-programming-in-linux-part-1/).

 # Wiring

-This [instructable](https://www.instructables.com/Wiring-an-Xbox-Kinect-for-USB/) explains how to simply wire the Xbox Kinect from its custom adaptor to a USB adapter.
+This [instructable](https://www.instructables.com/Wiring-an-Xbox-Kinect-for-USB/) explains how to wire the Xbox Kinect from its default adapter to a USB adapter.

 # Test on Windows (Optional)